MegaManSec/SSH-Snake/README.md

 3. Attempt to SSH into all of the discovered destinations using all of the private keys discovered,
 4. If a destination is connected to using a discovered private key, repeats steps #1 - #4 on that system.

 It's completely self-replicating and self-propagating -- and completely fileless.
-In many ways, SSH-Snake is actually a [worm](https://en.wikipedia.org/wiki/Computer_worm): It replicates itself and spreads itself from one system to another as much as it can.
+In many ways, SSH-Snake is actually a [worm](https://en.wikipedia.org/wiki/Computer_worm): It replicates itself and spreads itself from one system to another as far as it can.

 Instead of manually jumping between systems with SSH keys like it's a Super Mario game, let SSH-Snake do the work for you.